 Spend two nights outside Armenia in a traditional hacienda.

-Day 6 – February 27th – Breakfast, Lunch, and Dinner Included
+Day 6 – Breakfast, Lunch and Dinner Included

 An afternoon arrival into the picturesque small town of Salento that has held on to its traditions and is the perfect place to try freshwater trout which is served in just about every home and restaurant.
 Salento is the coffee region’s little piece of paradise.